dherrera1911/sqfa/README.md

 Supervised Quadratic Feature Analysis (SQFA) is a supervised dimensionality reduction technique.
 It learns a set of linear features that maximize the differences in second-order statistics between classes.
-The `sqfa` package provides an implementation of the SQFA algorithm in PyTorch.
+The `sqfa` package implements SQFA.

-SQFA uses a geometric loss on the class-specific second moment matrices, considered as points in the SPD manifold.
-Intuitively, the distance between the SPD matrices of different classes is a measure of their second-order dissimilarity.
-SQFA finds the features that maximize this distance.

-For detailed information on the method, see the
-[sqfa package tutorials](https://sqfa.readthedocs.io/en/latest/tutorials/spd_geometry.html).
+For detailed information on the method and the package, see the [sqfa package tutorials](https://sqfa.readthedocs.io/en/latest/tutorials/spd_geometry.html).

 ## Overview

-The `sqfa` package provides a class `SQFA` that can be used to train the model.
-The class has an API similar to that of `sklearn` models.
+The package provides the class `SQFA` that can be used to train the model.
+The class has an API similar to `sklearn`.
 An example of how to use the `SQFA` class is shown below:

 ```python